joyeeteoh/AI-Chatbot-NLP/README.md

 python gradio_app.py
 ```

-Open the Gradio URL printed in your terminal (e.g., `http://127.0.0.1:7860`).
+Open the Gradio URL printed in the terminal (e.g., `http://127.0.0.1:7860`).

 ---

 ## 💬 Usage

-Simply enter a question related to Touch 'n Go services.
+Users can enter questions related to Touch 'n Go services via the Gradio interface.
+The chatbot follows this workflow:
-The chatbot will:

-1. Check input safety
+1. **Input Safety Filtering** – User input is first evaluated by Qwen-Turbo to detect malicious or inappropriate content.
-2. Retrieve the most relevant FAQ entries via ChromaDB
+2. **Knowledge Retrieval** – The system retrieves the top-5 most relevant FAQ entries from ChromaDB using cosine similarity over BGE-M3 embeddings.
-3. Generate a final answer using Qwen LLM
+3. **Response Generation** – The retrieved knowledge is injected as context into the language model to generate an accurate, grounded response.
-4. Display the result in the Gradio chat UI
+4. **Response Display** – The final answer is displayed in the Gradio chat interface.

 Example queries: